A note on band surgery and the signature of a knot: Heegaard Floer invariants and the proof of Theorem

-\begin{proof} Suppose that $Y$ and $Y'$ are L-spaces, with $H_1(Y) = H_1(Y') = \Z/m$ for $m$ an odd square-free integer, and that $Y'$ is obtained by a distance one surgery along some knot $K$ in $Y$.
+\begin{proof} Suppose that the homological condition on $Y$ and $Y'$ is satisfied and that $Y'$ is obtained by a distance one surgery along some knot $K$ in $Y$.
 By Lemma \ref{lem:surg}, $K$ is null-homologous in $Y$ and the surgery coefficient is $\pm1$.

 Let us first consider when the surgery coefficient is exactly $n=+1$, that is, the filling slope yielding $Y'$ is $\mu+\lambda$.
 Since $K$ is a null-homologous knot in an L-space $Y$ along which there exists an integral surgery to $Y'$, we may apply Proposition \ref{prop:ni-wu}.
 In particular, fixing the unique self-conjugate $\spinc$ structure $\mft$ on $Y$, there is one $\spinc$-structure $\mft_0$ on $\spinc(Y') \cong \spinc(Y) \cong\Z/m$ that extends $\mft$ over $W_1(K)$.
 By Proposition \ref{prop:selfconj}, $\mft_0$ is self-conjugate on $Y'$.
 But there is a unique self-conjugate $\spinc$ structure $\mft'$ in $Y'$.
 Therefore $\mft_{0}=\mft'$ and by equation \eqref{ni-wu-formula} we have